Best Smart Dog Collar: Fi vs Whistle vs Tractive vs FitBark vs Halo 4 vs SpotOn vs Invoxia & More

 You can customize Halo to keep your dog in-bounds via vibrations, sound, or static correction (a tapping sensation), effectively using it as a smart dog training collar.
 It includes Cesar Millan’s 21-day training program to teach your dog how to adapt to the system (and many other indoor and outdoor training tips).
 It also keeps track of the number of walks your dog takes and the time spent active vs resting.

-The new and improved Halo Collar 3 includes upgrades that specifically address customer feedback from the original Halo Collar.
-These improvements include enhanced GPS coverage using cell carriers, better location accuracy, a 24-hour battery life, a much more rugged collar with a Pro-case that can withstand chewing and harsh terrain, a magnetic doc that doesn’t trap dirt and debris, as well as better cellular, WiFi, and Bluetooth performance.
+The new and improved Halo Collar 4 includes upgrades that specifically address customer feedback from the previous Halo Collar.
+These improvements include The first and only GPS dog fence that combines data from L1 and L5 GPS bands for the most accurate location, a 30-hour battery life, 33% smaller and 18% lighter, adjustable fit for dogs as small as 8″ up to 30.5″, and new colors.
+Previous improvements to Halo 3 are also still in the latest model with a much more rugged collar with a Pro-case that can withstand chewing and harsh terrain, a magnetic doc that doesn’t trap dirt and debris, as well as better cellular, WiFi, and Bluetooth performance.

 The Halo could be a great solution if you need a smart training collar for a medium yard.